achung89/react-futures/README.md

 ### 2. No mutable calls inside of render

-Operations that mutate a future array or object, like `array.splice`, will error inside render since side-effects can cause bugs in react render.
-To alleviate this, all future object constructor static methods have been made immutable.
-In the v1 release, we will point users to immutable variants of mutable operations within error messages.
+Operations that mutate a future array or object, like `array.splice`, are not allowed within render and should be replaced with their immutable equivalents.
+To alleviate this constraint, all future object constructor static methods have been made immutable.

 ### 3. Global ban on specific functions